 The most popular way to grip a chef’s knife is with the pinch grip.
-Basically you pinch the blade of the knife just in front of the bolster with your index finger and thumb.
+Basically you pinch the blade just in front of the bolster with your index finger and thumb.
 Then lightly grip the handle with your remaining fingers.
 Here’s a great video demonstrating the technique.

 The primary benefit of the pinch grip is that it gives you much more control of the blade.
 It’s less likely to slip or dance around as you cut through even hard foods.

-The hammer grip is another method of gripping your knife.
-This is when all four fingers are behind the bolster of the knife, just like gripping a hammer.
+The hammer grip is another method.
+This is when all four fingers are behind the bolster of the blade, just like gripping a hammer.
 This is often the grip used by less experienced cooks as they are intimidated by holding the knife by the blade.